artkeller/ESP32Features/README.md

 **RTC SRAM**: In models without a dedicated LP core (ESP32, S2, S3, some C3), the RTC SRAM is the main memory that remains active in deep sleep to back up data or execute ULP co-processor code.

-**LP SRAM**: In models with a dedicated LP core (C5, C6, H2, P4), the LP SRAM often takes on this role, as the LP core can remain active in deep sleep and stores its own data/code.
-The H2 has 4 KB of LP SRAM, but without an LP core, only for data storage and LP peripherals.
+**LP SRAM**: In models with a dedicated LP core (C5, C6, H4, P4), LP SRAM takes on this role, as the LP core can remain active in deep sleep mode.
+The H2/C61 has LP SRAM, but without an LP core, for data storage only.

-**Special cases:** C2 does not have dedicated RTC SRAM or LP SRAM, but there is a small RTC area (not explicitly specified) that offers similar functions.
-C3 has limited options.
-H2 is optimized for ultra-low consumption (7 μA deep sleep), with LP SRAM for passive storage.
+**Special cases:** C2/C3 have small RTC areas (<8 KB) without ULP/LP core, limited.
+H2/C61 are optimized for ultra-low consumption (approx. 7–10 μA), with LP peripherals.
+H4 has a dedicated LP core for more flexible low-power tasks.

 ### Model-specific details